 Easy to understand.
 Creates no illusions but gives hope to business newcomers.
-Accessible language, sensible delivery and lots of great examples.
+Accessible language, sensible delivery and lots of excellent examples.

-“The E-Myth” makes us look at why most small businesses share the same fate of ceasing to exist after a short period of time.
-The author analyses reasons why talented people put tons of effort and then abruptly abandon their businesses and give up.
+“The E-Myth” makes us look at why most small businesses share the same fate of ceasing to exist after a short period.
+The author analyses the reasons why talented people put tons of effort and then abruptly abandon their businesses and give up.

-According to Gerber, in most cases a newly-hatched small business owner is a person whos is tired of working for others.
-Usually it is a specialist of the highests caliber in his field — very often a barber, a baker or a barista.
-One day you open a coffee shop, it all goes well and clients literally keep flooding in.
-Everything changes some time later, though.
-More clients means more work.
-You are unable to serve everyone all by yourself and you hire your first employee.
-As the client flow grows more your employee starts consistently failing at his tasks and either leaves or eventually gets fired.
-Business consumes every minute of your day and you barely manage to take a nap just before 6 A.M.
-Meanwhile, your business takes a downward spiral ride.
+According to Gerber, in most cases, a newly-hatched small business owner is a person who is tired of working for others.
+Usually, it is a specialist of the highest caliber in his field — very often a barber, a baker or a barista.
+One day you open a coffee shop, it all goes well, and clients keep flooding in.
+Everything changes sometime later, though.
+More clients mean more work.
+You are unable to serve every one all by yourself, and you hire your first employee.
+As the client flow grows, more your employee starts consistently failing at his tasks and either leave or eventually gets fired.
+Business consumes every minute of your day, and you barely manage to take a nap just before 6 A.M.
+Meanwhile, your business makes a downward spiral ride.

 If you want to know why, let’s see what Michael E. Gerber has to say about it.

 Idea № 1.
-Successful business requires you to be an entrepreneur, a specialist and a manager all in one
+A successful business requires you to be an entrepreneur, a specialist, and a manager all in one

 Beginner entrepreneurs often find themselves even more enslaved than before rather than free.
-Gerber writes about a young woman, Sarah, who was convinced by her friends to make a business out of her incredible talent of baking.
+Gerber writes about a young woman, Sarah, who was convinced by her friends to do business out of her incredible talent of baking.
 What’s the outcome?
-Three years later Sarah hates her business and the very process of baking.
+Three years later Sarah hates her company and the very process of cooking.
 It felt like a punishment for her.
 Why?

-Gerber thinks that each of us hosts several personalities: one dreams of beautiful and fit body, the other one lusts for a hearty dinner and whichever personality is stronger wins.
-So different parts of human nature have their place in small business.
+Gerber thinks that each of us hosts several personalities: one dreams of a beautiful and fit body, the other one lusts for a hearty dinner and whichever personality is stronger wins.
+So different parts of human nature have their place in small businesses.

-- Manager organises everything and structures your business.
+- The manager organizes everything and structures your business.